Teacher Education and Certification

 Social Science*

-*Economics, History, and Psychology degrees are eligible for this certification, if coursework requirements are fulfilled.
+*History, and Psychology degrees are eligible for this certification, if coursework requirements are fulfilled.

 General Education Requirements

 General education requirements are intended to provide you with the intellectual knowledge and skills for basic education.
 This body of knowledge and skills is arranged according to two broad categories: systems of symbolic thought and communication represented by linguistic and mathematical studies, and systems of intellectual inquiry represented by basic academic disciplines.
 In addition, you must complete one course in cultural diversity, and the general education requirements may be fulfilled at the same time.
+Students must complete the General Education Requirements as stated in the catalog, as applicable to the student's catalog year.

 The following are generic requirements for all education students.
 However, any degree requirement not included in these general education requirements must be included in the professional requirements or subject matter requirements for each degree program.